laganojunior/lalaheadpats/_posts/2019-09-10-poke-at-fighting-games-with-game-theory.markdown

   This could possibly make switch 4 a better option than switch 2 as the mid option of choice from switch.
 Realizing situations where different options get better is part of the fun of fighting games!
 * **The character the defender is playing.** Josie is only one of a handful of characters that can block punish step in 3 for a full combo and has above average block punishment damage in general.
-So using Josie as the reference for the defender makes some of the attacker's options less appealing (which is why I find the Josie v Josie match pretty obnoxious, apart from the opponent just not falling for Josie's tricks).
+So using Josie as the reference for the defender makes some of the attacker's options less appealing (which is why I find the Josie vs. Josie match pretty obnoxious, apart from the opponent just not falling for Josie's tricks).
 If the defender has worse payoffs for blocking certain offensive moves, the attacker could possibly increase their use of those moves.
 * **The knowledge, skill, and preparation of the opposing player.** If the defender is unfamiliar with the matchup or does not consistently take full advantage of the